asyncee/zig-python-aes-gcm/README.md

 This example demonstrates how to create a shared library in Zig and then use it in python.

-The project is just a simple demo.
+The project is just a simple demo of encrypting message with AES GCM 128 in Python and decrypting it in Zig.

 ### Check zig installation